Your AI Agent Should Read Your Notes Before Answering

 The RAG Hook

 The core of the system is a Python script that Claude Code runs as a UserPromptSubmit hook.
-It fires only when you end a prompt with :rag.
-The hook searches both knowledge stores in parallel and prints the results to stdout, which Claude Code injects as context.
+It fires on every non-trivial prompt automatically, with an explicit :rag suffix for verbose output.
+The hook searches R2R's unified index and prints the results to stdout, which Claude Code injects as context.

 Hook registration in ~/.claude/settings.json: